pantheon-systems/documentation/source/content/composer.md

 Updates made using Integrated Composer are only committed at the Custom Upstream level by a single repository maintainer.
 Updates then trickle down to sites created from the Custom Upstream as one-click updates in the Pantheon Site Dashboard.
 Custom Upstreams using Integrated Composer with dependencies in `upstream-configuration/composer.json` can have their own site-specific dependencies added in the top-level `composer.json` file.
 Custom Upstreams using Integrated Composer should avoid changing the top-level `composer.json` file after sites have been created from the Custom Upstream to avoid merge conflicts.

-All dependencies must be committed if you are not using Integrated Composer to update your Custom Upstream.
+If you are not using Integrated Composer to update your Custom Upstream, all dependencies must be committed.

 A shortcoming of the Custom Upstream workflow is that site-specific dependencies are likely to cause a lot of conflicts.
 This workflow is most practical for a large group of sites that require a single set of dependencies.
 You should only use this workflow if you don’t intend to use site-specific themes, modules, or plugins downstream.